Welcome to

 social, emotional and mental health difficulties.

-We are part of Venn Academy Trust.
-Our expert team share their inclusive teaching expertise and behaviour management skills across the Trust and further afield.
+As part of Venn Academy Trust, our expert team shares their inclusive teaching practices and behaviour management expertise across the Trust and beyond.

-Bridgeview Special School is a dynamic and caring environment where children are at the heart of all we do.
-We know our children and strive for them to achieve the goals within their Education, Health and Care Plans.
-To achieve this, we expertly intertwine the teaching of personal development and academic learning.
-Our approach promotes and celebrates individuality, whilst encouraging the pursuit of excellence.
+Bridgeview Special School is a dynamic and nurturing environment where children are at the centre of everything we do.
+We are committed to knowing each child and supporting them to achieve the targets within their Education, Health, and Care Plans.
+Our approach integrates personal development and academic learning, promoting individuality while encouraging the pursuit of excellence.

-We ensure our children are prepared for their next stages in education and adulthood by promoting independent learning and igniting an ambition to succeed.
-Our staff will be there alongside them each step of the journey.
+We ensure our children are well-prepared for the next stages of education and adulthood by promoting independent learning and inspiring ambition.
+Our staff are committed to supporting them every step of the way.

-• Head of School – Mrs M Hope
+• Principals – Mr R Abrahamsen & Mrs M Hope

 • Executive HeadteacherMrs N Witham